-The dial includes hours, minutes, seconds, and calendar aperture function.
+The dial includes hours, minutes, seconds, and a calendar aperture function.
 In addition, the timepieces are fitted with K1 crystal, known as the hardest and most durable, that is also highly resistant to scratches.
-Detrola’s unique features include silicon straps, offering a new perspective of style and design to adapt to this modern era.
-Priced at $395, Detrola collection is affordable, stylish, and colorful.
+Detrola’s unique features include silicon straps, offering a new style and design perspective to adapt to this modern era.
+Detrola collection is affordable, stylish, and colorful.

 Great American Series

-Shinola highly regards innovative and cutting edge design.
+Shinola highly regards innovative and cutting-edge design.
 Be it with watchmaking or architecture, Shinola’s keen eye appreciates the beauty in design making.
-In lieu of this, Shinola presents the Great American Series.
-A collection that offers tribute to designers and architects in America.
+Instead of this, Shinola presents the Great American Series, a collection that offers tribute to designers and architects in America.

-The latest installment called the Yamasaki Limited Edition Watch 38MM pays tribute to the contemporary designer, Architect Minoru Yamasaki, and is priced at $1000.
+The latest installment, called the Yamasaki Limited Edition Watch 38MM pays tribute to the contemporary designer, Architect Minoru Yamasaki.
 This internationally acclaimed architect is famous for breaking standard rules by paying the way for a more minimal and symmetric style of design.
 Above all, to celebrate his legacy, the Yamasaki Limited series mirrors the architect’s craftsmanship and skill.

-The other collections part of the Great American Series includes Jackie Robinson collection, Henry Ford Pocket Watch, the Mohammad Ali Center Watch, and Maya Angelou Limited Edition Watch.
-Only the Jackie Robinson collection is up for placing an order as of date.
-The Statue of Liberty Watch and The Guardian collection as part of the series, are set to launch soon.
-The website gives you an option to waitlist your name for the upcoming launch.
+The other collections part of the Great American Series includes the Jackie Robinson collection, Henry Ford Pocket Watch, the Mohammad Ali Center Watch, and Maya Angelou Limited Edition Watch.

 The Willard Program